Telephone prefix: History

 In the earliest days of telephony an operator at the exchange connected calls to a named subscriber; later, numbers were allocated to each subscriber on an exchange, but users on different exchanges could not speak to each other.
 As progress was made, exchanges were connected together, initially connected by the operator by name, and later dialed by users with prefixes such as WHI (for the WHItehall exchange, hence the famous Whitehall 1212 number for Scotland Yard), with letters corresponding to numbers on the dial (WHI was equivalent to # 944), later replaced by the numerical prefixes which remain in use.

 United States prefixes

-In most but not all U.S. telephone areas, the prefix 555 is reserved for special services.
+In most but not all telephone areas, the prefix 555 is reserved for special services.
 In particular, 555-1212 is telephone information in most areas.
 When telephone numbers are used in television programs and movies, a significant number of viewers dial them.
 Numbers prefixed 555 are usually used for such fictitious use, as they are not allocated to subscribers.
 When the song 867-5309/Jenny was released, hundreds of calls were made to various people and organizations in the U.S. with that number.
 In the film Bruce Almighty a phone number belonging to a real user was shown, leading to a lawsuit.

 Prefixes ending in 11 (211, 311, 411, 511, 611, 711, 811 and 911) are disallowed prefixes because they are service codes.
 The prefix 958 and 959 are for ANAC use and remain unavailable to the general public.